myhdl/myhdl/doc/source/manual/reference.rst

 Reference
 *********

+.. module:: myhdl

-MyHDL is implemented as a Python package called ``myhdl``.
+MyHDL is implemented as a Python package called :mod:`myhdl`.
 This chapter describes the objects that are exported by this package.